rsergio07/sre-chaos-engineering/track-2-automated-chaos.md

 2. **What did continuous probes reveal** that manual curl loops couldn't capture?

-3. **How would you modify the CPU stress experiment** to make it more challenging or realistic?

-4. **What happens if you set `PODS_AFFECTED_PERC` to `100`?** Would that be safe in production?
+3. **What happens if you set `PODS_AFFECTED_PERC` to `100`?** Would that be safe in production?

 ### Operational Reflection

-5. **Could you run these experiments daily** without disrupting your work?
+4. **Could you run these experiments daily** without disrupting your work?
 What about hourly?

-6. **How would you integrate ChaosEngine YAML** into your CI/CD pipeline?
+5. **How would you integrate ChaosEngine YAML** into your CI/CD pipeline?

-7. **What happens if probe success rate drops** from 100% to 70% over several weeks?
+6. **What happens if probe success rate drops** from 100% to 70% over several weeks?

-8. **How does Infrastructure as Code for chaos** change team collaboration compared to manual runbooks?
+7. **How does Infrastructure as Code for chaos** change team collaboration compared to manual runbooks?

 ### Strategic Reflection

-9. **When would you still choose manual chaos** even with automated YAML available?
+8. **When would you still choose manual chaos** even with automated YAML available?

-10. **How would you convince a skeptical teammate** that YAML-based chaos is better than Portal UI?
+9. **How would you convince a skeptical teammate** that YAML-based chaos is better than Portal UI?

-11. **What additional chaos scenarios** would you add to comprehensively test your application?
+10. **What additional chaos scenarios** would you add to comprehensively test your application?

-12. **How does version-controlling chaos experiments** enable better reliability practices?
+11. **How does version-controlling chaos experiments** enable better reliability practices?

 ---